CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 The interesting feature here is that effects of both air temperature and water temperature are nearly linear, with water temperature much larger.

-Lets try shifting the water temp to a linear term, and dropping the air temp term.
+Let's try shifting the water temp to a linear term, and dropping the air temp term.
 We have to be back again in the world where confounded factors will stop the analysis.
 We have to drop the Site by Year term.